wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

   command does not activate the phone's speaker, your network configuration will have to be *fixed* before you can be able to use the Snom switchboard.

+.. warning:: When using a Snom switchboard you should not use the first function key.

 Create an Agent for the Operator
 --------------------------------